The Atheist Bible, CC-BY Fabian M. Suchanek

 A Humanist Perspective

-Humanists can appreciate the service that religious charities provide.
-At the same time, they remark that religious charities also always promote the ideology of their religion.
+This last reproach carries over to other religious charities: these charities also always promote the ideology of their religion.
 This can be very explicit, as in religious schools or kindergardens.
 It can also be subtle, by merely advertising the brand of the religion together with the provided service.
 Therefore, from a Humanist perspective, it would be better if the charity were provided by a neutral organization.

 The red cross symbol has led to so many unwelcome assocations with religion that the Red Cross Movement has adopted an additional, neutral symbol: The Red Crystal (seriously).CC0 Denelson83

 For private charitable foundations, the picture is not much different: Of the 10 wealthiest charitable foundations, only 1 is religious (The Church Commissioners for England, which manages historic property assets of the Church of England, and pays clergy pensions).
-The others are mostly driven by companies.
-They sponsor education, research, medicine, health, or child care .
+The others are mostly driven by companies or rich individuals: the Bill and Melinda Gates Foundation, the Mastercard Foundation, the Open Society Foundations, or the Ford Foundation are examples.
+They sponsor education, research, medicine, health, or child care.
 In the developed world, the efforts by churches are in any way dwarfed by their secular counterparts.
-No religion could have decimated hunger, disease, illiteracy, war, homicide, or poverty on the scales that the implementation of Enlightenment principles have4.
+No religion could have decimated hunger, disease, illiteracy, war, homicide, or poverty on the scales that the implementation of Enlightenment principles have47.

 Thus, religion does not have a monopoly on charity.
 On the contrary, a large part of charitable work takes place outside religion.
 There is thus no need to bind charity to a religious organization.